CosForce: A Force-Based General Pedestrian Model with Anticipation and Reaction Mechanisms: Introduction

-The phenomenon of self-organization among pedestrians is characterized by entropy reduction and the emergence of steady states within pedestrian flow systems.
-We conjecture that such entropy reduction is presumably induced by local cooperative interactions among conflicting pedestrians \citep{bonnemain2023pedestrians}.
-For instance, in a typical crossing flow scenario, as depicted in Fig. \ref{fig1}(a), there is a potential risk of collision between crossing pedestrians.
-Anticipation mechanism, involving a negotiation or game process, can facilitate phase separation between pedestrians moving in different directions.
-The interaction results between pedestrians from distinct directions can be represented by a simple payoff matrix, as shown in Fig. \ref{fig1}(b).
-Cooperative games contribute to entropy reduction within the system, leading to the emergence of spontaneous order, as illustrated in Fig. \ref{fig1}(c).

-• \textbf{Collisions are necessary}
+\textbullet\ \textbf{Collisions are necessary}

-The development of models based on collision avoidance algorithms has proven to be highly effective in studying interactions within crowds and is currently widely used in modeling two-dimensional multi-agent systems for obstacle avoidance \citep{van2008reciprocal,tordeux2016collision}.
-However, a potential issue with this model is that the precise collision avoidance algorithm actually limits its capability for high-accuracy crowd simulation: in crowds, collisions are common and, in some situations, even inevitable.
-This discrepancy arises mainly because pedestrian speed and movement direction are updated based on empirical estimates rather than precise numerical calculations.
-In reality, pedestrians can't perform such calculations, so their movements rely on rough approximations.
-In this consideration, the collision process is crucial for pedestrian simulation, especially in high-density crowd scenarios.
+The models based on collision avoidance algorithms has proven to be highly effective in studying interactions within crowds and is currently widely used in modeling 2-D multi-agent systems for obstacle avoidance \citep{van2008reciprocal,tordeux2016collision}.
+A potential issue is that the precise collision avoidance algorithm actually limits its capability for high-accuracy crowd simulation: in crowds, collisions are common and, in some situations, even inevitable.
+This discrepancy arises mainly because pedestrian speed and orientation are updated based on empirical estimates rather than precise numerical calculations.
+In reality, pedestrians can not perform such calculations, their motion mainly rely on approximations.
+In this consideration, the collision process is crucial for pedestrian simulation, especially in dense crowds.